Iampotato204/electrolemon/README.md

 # About program
 //My first C++ project ever.
-That`s a final release, nothing is planned to be added.
+That`s a final release, nothing is planned to be added, but feel free to suggest features you need.

 Simulates movement of charged particle near the infinite non-charged metal plate